 Includes Admission to Surrey Hills Carriage Museum

 As you're traveling through the State Park, you will see many interesting features and attractions, including this Protestant Cemetery.
-One of the three cemeteries on the island, this cemetery is most often referred to as the Mackinac Island Cemetery.
 Across the way is the Catholic Cemetery known as the Ste.
 Anne's Cemetery.

-The Post Cemetery is the third cemetery on the Island and the final resting place for Fort Mackinac soldiers and their families.
+The Post Cemetery is the third cemetery and the final resting place for soldiers and their families.
 The exact founding of the cemetery is unknown, but local tradition is that both American and British soldiers from the War of 1812 are buried there.
 In addition to the soldiers and their families, six civilians are interred in the Post Cemetery.

 Take in glimpses of Fort Holmes from your carriage.
-Originally built in 1814 by British forces during the War of 1812, this fort was originally known as Fort George, but when the U.S. forces reacquired the fort in 1815, they renamed it Fort Holmes in honor of Major Andrew Holmes, a casualty in the 1814 Battle of Mackinac Island.
+Originally built in 1814 by British forces during the War of 1812, this fort was originally known as Fort George, but when the U.S. forces reacquired the fort in 1815, they renamed it Fort Holmes in honor of Major Andrew Holmes, a casualty in the 1814 battle.
 Afterward, the fort was abandoned and has since been reconstructed to bring it back to its original condition.

 The next stop is at Arch Rock for a five- to ten-minute visit of the beautiful natural limestone arch.
-Located at the top of a bluff, Arch Rock is 145 feet above the Straits of Mackinac and offers spectacular views of the water below.
+Located at the top of a bluff, Arch Rock rises 145 feet and offers spectacular views of the water below.
 You can take this opportunity to take a restroom break, but you will need to re-board the same carriage when your driver calls for the third time.

 At the next stop, you can experience the sights and sounds of living history preserved in this American Revolutionary era fort.
 Walk to the Avenue of Flags of entrance to see the fort from the outside, and you can also visit Fort Mackinac for an additional admission fee.
 Afterward, you may re-board another tour carriage as space is available.